Beautiful, but hard to get to: northern Norway

 The hydro power plant is located in Northern Norway, a couple hour’s drive from Mo i Rana.
-Due to the urgency to get this problem resolved, in the middle of summer vacation period, our Application Engineer, Mr. Prosper Chekroun, had to hop on a flight to Mo i Rana, Norway, flying via Oslo – Trondheim – Mosjöen – Mo I Rana.
+Due to the urgency to get this problem resolved, in the middle of summer vacation period, our Application Engineer, Mr. Prosper Chekroun, had to hop on a flight, flying via Oslo – Trondheim – Mosjöen – Mo I Rana.
 For those of you used to travelling up to Northern Norway know it is almost like flying to the other side of the world in terms of changing planes.
 Going there as a tourist however is well worth it.
 The scenery is spectacular.

 Dramatic scenery from the ferry boat going across the river